KiichiroWang/cse15l-lab-reports/cse15tutorial.md

 * cp /home/linux/ieng6/cs15lsp23/public/hello.txt ~/
 * cat /home/linux/ieng6/cs15lsp23/public/hello.txt

  To use these commands go down to your terminal and enter them in.
+For a general explanation of what these commands do:

+ 1. cd = change directory, changes the directory you are currently in
+ 2. ls = lists all the files in the directory you are in
+ 3. cp = copies a file
+ 4. cat = concatenates files together and prints them out

-Hopefully now your are all setup. `Woooo :D`
+Hopefully now your are all setup and ready to go! `Woooo :D`